EastCoastProduct/homepage/src/jobs/javascript_developer.md

 id: javascript_developer
 hiringContactId: carla-cornejo
 jobType: developer
-published: false
+published: true
 layout: job.ejs
 ---

-<p>If you are interested in becoming part of a growing team of JavaScript experts, growing your career, and building innovative and modern web applications for clients around the world: consider joining our team at East Coast Product</p>

-<p>We are looking to bring on motivated, talented individuals who share our passion for learning and JavaScript.
-At East Coast Product, building a diverse team with a positive work culture has always been a top priority.
-Since our founding, we have fostered a stimulating and motivating work environment.
-With our sights set on employee satisfaction, we provide our team members with everything they will need grow their skills and expand their career.</p>
+<p>East Coast Product is a design and development agency that specializes in staff augmentation for the entrepreneur, enterprise, and everyone in between.
+With on-demand experts, we provide a boost to existing product teams to help them hit their next milestone.</p>

+<p>We are looking for JavaScript Developers that use the newest technologies to tackle development challenges and build advanced applications to help shape the company as we continue to grow.</p>

+<h2 class="text-heading-two">About You</h2>

+<p>You are a JavaScript expert that can come up with solutions to complex problems.
+You demonstrate a deep understanding of the entire web development process.</p>

+<p>You are focused on the quality and maintainability of your code.
+You lead by example, writing pragmatic but elegant code with technical rigor and attention to detail.</p>

+<p>You are committed to diversity & inclusion and promote a learning culture.
+You support and mentor your team members, empowering them to do their best work even in a remote environment.</p>

+<p>You are curious, intelligent, and have an incessant need to improve.
+You ask questions and research to continually grow and hone your skills.
+You have an entrepreneurial mindset and aren’t afraid to try new ways of doing things.
+You’re comfortable with unknowns, working with new teams, and asking questions to get up to speed quickly.</p>

+<p>You have experience working with a mostly remote team and you're excited to actively contribute as we define our best practices.</p>

-<h2 class="text-heading-two">Responsibilities</h2>
+<h2 class="text-heading-two">About the Job</h2>

+<p>As a developer at ECP, you’ll be working on projects of all sizes from small MVPs for budding entrepreneurs to complex applications for much larger companies.
+You’ll play a meaningful role in crafting how our company practices development as a discipline across these wildly different types of projects.</p>

+<h3 class="text-heading-three">Main Responsibilities</h3>

 <ul>
+  <li>Understand the client’s definition of success and align your efforts to help them meet their goals.</li>
   <li>Develop new product features and new applications within an Agile environment.</li>
   <li>Build reusable code and libraries for future use.</li>
-  <li>Write well designed, testable, efficient code by using the best software development practices.</li>
+  <li>Write well-designed, testable, efficient code using the latest development best practices.</li>
-  <li>Cooperate with web designers to match visual design intent.</li>
+  <li>Collaborate with designers to implement and improve design comps.</li>
   <li>Optimize applications for maximum speed and scalability.</li>
   <li>Stay up-to-date on emerging technologies.</li>
-  <li>Strive to continuously improve the development process.</li>
+  <li>Contribute to the continuous improvement of the development process.</li>
 </ul>

-<h2 class="text-heading-two">Skills and Qualifications</h2>
+<h3 class="text-heading-three">Skills and Qualifications</h3>

 <ul>
   <li>Strong proficiency in JavaScript.</li>
-  <li>Understanding of front end technologies, such as HTML5 and CSS3.</li>
+  <li>Experience with frontend technologies, such as HTML5 and CSS3.</li>
-  <li>Understanding of the nature of asynchronous programming and its quirks and workarounds.</li>
+  <li>Understands of the nature of asynchronous programming, its quirks, and workarounds.</li>
-  <li>Good understanding of modern front-end frameworks, experience with React is a plus.</li>
+  <li>Strong understanding of modern frontend frameworks, experience with React is a plus.</li>
   <li>Proficient understanding of cross-browser compatibility issues and ways to work around such issues.</li>
-  <li>Familiarity with Node.js a plus.</li>
   <li>Familiarity with build tools, such as Webpack and Gulp.</li>
-  <li>Proficient understanding of code versioning tools, such as Git.</li>
+  <li>Proficiency in code versioning tools, such as Git.</li>
+  <li>Excellent written and spoken communication in English.</li>
+  <li>Available during East Coast hours (roughly 9am-6pm EST).</li>
 </ul>

-<h2 class="text-heading-two">Bonus Points</h2>
+<h3 class="text-heading-three">Bonus Points</h3>

 <ul>
+  <li>Experience with pair programming.</li>
+  <li>Familiarity with Node.js.</li>
+  <li>Experience working with remote teams.
   <li>Interested in machine learning and/or the Blockchain.</li>
   <li>Published writer/blogger.</li>
   <li>Open source contributions.</li>